Live video shopping startup Talkshoplive raises $3M – TechCrunch

 Talkshoplive is a startup that’s worked with stars like Paul McCartney and Garth Brooks, as well as small businesses, to host shopping-focused live videos.
-Today, it’s announcing that it has raised $3 million in seed funding led by Spero Ventures.
+Today, it’s announcing that it has raised $3 million in seed funding from Spero Ventures.

 CEO Bryan Moore founded the company with his sister Tina in 2018.
 Moore previously led social media efforts at Twentieth Television (previously known as Twentieth Century Fox) and CBS Television, and he said he was inspired to launch Talkshoplive by the rise of livestreamed shopping experiences in China.